workgroupengineering/Flowery.NET/llms-static/DaisyAvatarGroup.md

 - Keep all child avatars the same size for a clean stack; mix sizes only when intentionally highlighting one person.
 - Set `Overlap` to roughly one-third to one-half of the avatar width (e.g., 12–20 for 32px avatars) so names/initials remain legible.
 - Order matters: earlier items sit on top of later ones; place priority users first.
-- For overflow counts, add an `IsPlaceholder` avatar with text like “+3” rather than relying on `MaxVisible` (not enforced by the default template).
+- Use `MaxVisible` to automatically handle overflow counts, or add a manual `IsPlaceholder="True"` avatar if you need custom logic.